 The principal remedy is (actual) damages.
-In the context of a prospectus liability claim, damages are generally understood as the difference between the purchase price of the securities and the market price of such securities after a correcting statement has been communicated to the public.
+In the context of a prospectus liability claim, damages are generally understood as the difference between the purchase price of the securities and the market price of these securities after a correcting statement has been communicated to the public.
 However, this price difference is only the starting point for the damages calculation.
-Other circumstances (eg, general economic outlook, most recent performance of the issuer and its industry) could have contributed to a lower market price, and such other circumstances need to be taken into account when determining the damages that were caused by the misconduct.
+Other circumstances (eg, the general economic outlook, and the most recent performance of the issuer and its industry) could have contributed to a lower market price, and these other circumstances must be taken into account when determining the damage that was caused by the misconduct.